daveabrock/daveabrock2.github.io/_posts/2020-07-09-c-sharp-9-top-level-programs.markdown

 ---
 date: "2020-07-09"
 title: "C# 9 Deep Dive: Top-Level Programs"
-excerpt: In a C# 9 deep dive, we talk about how top-level programs work with status codes, async, arguments, and local functions.
+subtitle: In a C# 9 deep dive, we talk about how top-level programs work with status codes, async, arguments, and local functions.
 tags: [csharp, csharp-9]
-header:
-    overlay_image: /assets/assets/img/top-level-programs.png
-    overlay_filter: 0.8
+share-img: /assets/img/top-level-programs.png
 ---

 This is the fourth post in a six-post series on C# 9 features in-depth: